About

 Jakub Dzamba

-Third Millennium Farming co-founder and CEO, QUBO co-founder and CEO
+Third Millennium Farming co-founder and CEO

-Ph.D. (candidate 2018), M.Arch, B. A. & Sc. and Architectural Technologist Degree
+M.Arch, B. A. & Sc. and Architectural Technologist Degree

 Jakub (Kubo) Dzamba has focused on developing urban edible insect farming technologies since 2007 through his masters of architecture dissertation, and later through his Ph.D. studies in architecture.

-Jakub is both, the lead farmer at 3MF and the lead designer/research at QUBO.
 Kubo’s primary focus is the transformation of his academic theories into practice through a process of extensive R&D and subsequent deployment as architectural design, proven business strategies and humanitarian projects.